nickhar/dahling.js/README.md

 <script type="text/javascript">

    if (dahling("screen and (max-width:800px)"){
-      //do something for the screen, dahling
+      //do something for the screen
    }

    if (dahling("all and (orientation:portrait)")){
-      //react to portrait mode, dahling
+      //react to portrait mode
    }

    if (dahling("screen and (max-width:481px)"){

+   // Load required JS file based on max-width
+      loadJS('mobile.js','body');

    // Log notification to the console
       console.log("Less than 481px");

    // Alert the user
       alert("Less than 481px");

-      // Load required JS file based on max-width loadJS('mobile.js','body');
     }

 </script>